Project-Kaleidoscope/charter/device-support-requirements.md

 ## Verity

-* All devices MUST disable verity on the system image for userdebug builds.
+* All devices SHOULD support verity on the system image.
 * All devices SHOULD support verity on the vendor image.

 ## Updater